William T. Fairbourn: Retirement

 Following his retirement from the military, Fairbourn toured the country warning of the dangers of nuclear war.
 He was also a member of the executive committee of Utahns Against the Nuclear Arms Race and associate director of the Center for Defense Information under retired rear admiral Gene La Rocque.

-He settled in Salt Lake City, Utah and died there on February 21, 1987.
+Fairbourn settled in Salt Lake City, Utah and died there on February 21, 1987.
 He is buried at Arlington National Cemetery, Virginia, together with his wife, Laura S. Fairbourn (1908–2002).
 They had one son, William Thomas Fairbourn, whom they adopted in 1947.

 Decorations

 Here is the ribbon of Major General Fairbourn: